 NROC benefits from, and values, having close and collaborative relationships with other regional organizations.
 NROC has Memoranda of Understanding with the Northeast Regional Association of Coastal and Ocean Observing Systems (NERACOOS), the Regional Sea Grant Consortium, and the Gulf of Maine Council on the Marine Environment, and will participate in the activities of these organizations.

-NROC will communicate directly with the New England Governors and the President’s National Ocean Council and its Steering Committee and Governance Coordinating Committee to make clear the priorities and needs for the Northeast.
-In addition, NROC will work closely and communicate with the Northeast’s Regional Planning Body for ocean planning.
+As a Regional Ocean Partnership, NROC will communicate directly with the New England Governors and the federal interagency Ocean Policy Committee to make clear the priorities and needs for the Northeast.

-NROC will meet three to four times a year.
+NROC will meet in person at least two times per year.
 Meetings will take place in a central location to facilitate participation.
-The Executive Committee will hold regular meetings, every 2-3 weeks, via conference call.
+The Executive Committee will hold regular conference call meetings, on a monthly basis or as needed.
 Committees and working groups will meet as necessary.

 NROC will develop recommendations on a consensus basis.
 In the unlikely event that consensus cannot be achieved, a vote will be held and the concerns of abstaining or opposing members will be made known to appropriate agencies.
 In a voting situation, there shall be equal representation between state and federal members.
 Each member state and federal agency, regardless of the number of appointees, will have only one vote on the Council.